Our services include Chineses acupuncture, Chinese herbal medicine, Cupping, Moxa.

 We’re ACC registered.

-Acupuncture is extremely safe when practised by a qualified practitioner.
-After four years of full time training, members of Acupuncture NZ have an in-depth knowledge of Chinese Medicine and the meridian system as well as anatomy and physiology from a Western medical perspective.
-All members of Acupuncture NZ must use sterile single use needles and abide by the Clinical Guidelines of the organisation.
+Acupuncture is extremely safe when practiced by a qualified practitioner.
+After four years of full-time training, members of Acupuncture NZ have an in-depth knowledge of Chinese Medicine and the meridian system as well as anatomy and physiology from a Western medical perspective.
+All members of Acupuncture NZ must use sterile single-use needles and abide by the Clinical Guidelines of the organization.

 Occasionally a small bruise may occur at the site of the needle insertion but this is not usually painful and will clear in a few days.

 Generally, a course of treatment is accepted as being 8-10 individual sessions.
 Very commonly your condition may resolve in fewer than this, but if it is a long-standing condition then it would not be unexpected to require considerably more.
 Initially, you may be asked to attend for treatment two or three times a week, and then as symptoms improve, weekly treatment would be likely.
 Your first appointment may last for close to an hour but subsequent visits may only take 30 or 45 minutes.

 During the session, the patient lies down on a table, similar to a massage.
 The acupuncturist will insert needles at pressure points which may or may not be close to where the patient is actually experiencing the pain or discomfort.
 Anywhere between 5 to 20 needles are typical for use during a single treatment.
 The acupuncturist may move, twirl, heat, or apply electric pulses to the needles, depending on your symptoms.
 The needles are very thin so most individuals experience little to no discomfort or just a slight ache.
 The patient simply lies still while the needles remain in places for up to 30 minutes, at which point the acupuncturist will painlessly remove them.